oahahn/MIT-6.86-Machine-Learning/Project1_Sentiment-Analysis/README.md

 ## Project Objectives

 The goal of this project is to design a classifier to use for sentiment analysis of product reviews.
-Our training set consists of reviews written by Amazon customers for various food products.
+The training set consists of reviews written by Amazon customers for various food products.

 In order to automatically analyze reviews, you will need to complete the following tasks: